 In TeleChoice’s high-end offering, it’s been proven that data and international minutes are of increased importance.
 By opting for a 12 month contract you’ll get a massive 15GB of data, which is tough to beat.
 However, if you’re willing to cast your eyes further to prepaid plans, Amaysim and Kogan Mobile offer very compelling options with no lock-in contracts and big data allowances.
 Amaysim also has generous international inclusions, albeit on a 28 day billing period.
 Vaya Mobile is also worth a look into.
 While TeleChoice looks good, it competes with others offering more data for a comparable price on no lock-in contracts.

 Is TeleChoice right for me?

 TeleChoice offers a comprehensive range of plans for those who favour the flexible, monthly approach, as well as those happy to commit for longer to secure improved value.
 This is a question you’ll have to ask yourself.
-With SIM only value increasing almost by the day, locking into a contract is a short-sighed move.
+With SIM-only value increasing almost by the day, locking into a contract is a short-sighted move.
 That said, the incentives offered by TeleChoice to do so are extremely tempting.
 TeleChoice is at its most competitive once you’re willing to spend upwards of $30 a month, but there are several other carriers around that you’ll have to afford equal consideration.
 Make sure that you the look at the whole big picture – network, contract flexibility and plan inclusions.
 Once you do, you’ll see that TeleChoice has plenty to offer.